Welcome to Wild Acres CLRC Registered Nubian Goat Herd!

 and winners of Get of Sire and Prodigy of Dam

-In April 2013, we put a deposit on our first pair of registered Nubian dairy goats that we purchased from Cherry Bolduc who has been in business since 1990 at her farm Mostly Minis, in Armstrong, BC.
-Cherry shared her wealth of knowledge in the goat world and presented an impressive tack room filled with show ribbons.
+In April 2013, we placed a deposit on our first pair of registered Nubian dairy goats from Cherry Bolduc of Mostly Minis, Armstrong, BC, who has been raising goats since 1990.
+Cherry’s wealth of knowledge and her impressive tack room filled with show ribbons immediately impressed us.

-Our whole family fell in love with these intelligent and charming twin does.
-We were excited about being able to produce large quantities goat milk, cheese and yogurt for our family consumption.
-Our does seemed to have a never-ending supply of milk and even our relatives, friends, dogs and farm cats reaped the benefits.
+Our whole family quickly fell in love with these intelligent and charming twins.
+We were thrilled to produce abundant goat milk, cheese, and yogurt for our family’s enjoyment — and even our friends, relatives, dogs, and farm cats benefited from their generosity.

 “I consistently see that ultra-high temperature pasteurized milk goes bad fastest,” McAfee wrote on Facebook.
 That’s because raw milk is a “living food with active ingredients,” McAfee explains.
 “Pasteurized milk is filled with dead bacteria, denatured proteins and destroyed enzymes.”
 Raw Milk vs. Pasteurized: This is What Happens When You Don’t Refrigerate It (returntonow.net)

-We retain a herd of about ten does, a buck from the Green Goddess line as well as a couple of bucks from our own breeding program.
-We strive for improvement in body conformation, udder attachment, milk production and the overall health of our breeding herd.
-We enjoy showing our Nubians, raising awareness of this breed and watching happy goat kids run around our hills.
-Our Nubian milk products are always welcome at friends and family meals.
+We maintain a herd of about ten does, along with a couple bucks.
+Our focus is on improving body conformation, udder attachment, milk production, and overall herd health.
+We enjoy showing our Nubians, promoting the breed, and watching happy kids roam our hills.
+Our fresh Nubian milk products are always a hit with friends and family.

-We have a waiting list for our upcoming kids, and we will be happy to answer any questions you may have with regards to our beautiful Nubian goat family.
+We have a waiting list for upcoming kids and are happy to answer any questions about our beautiful Nubian goat family.

 “Nubian Goat History and Facts”